-The 2015 season will be Head Coach Warren Russ’s twelfth season at the helm of the Georgia Southwestern men’s soccer program.
+The 2018 season will be head coach Warren Russ’ 12th season at the helm of the Georgia Southwestern men’s soccer program.
 He is the second head coach in the history of the program, which began NCAA Division II play in 2006.

 Georgia Southwestern soccer has been honored as one of the Peach Belt Conference's most academically recognized programs.
-During the Warren Russ era, a Hurricane has been elected to a PBC All-Academic team in every season since 2008.
-21 Hurricanes have received conference accolades since 2008, which is the most among and Peach Belt teams in that four-year span.
+During the Warren Russ era, a Hurricane has been elected to a PBC All-Academic team in every season.
+A total of 30 Hurricane players have received conference accolades since Russ took over before the 2008 season.

 Building a program from the ground up is part of Russ’s pedigree.
 He was an assistant at the University of Georgia (1995-2000) when the Bulldogs started their women’s soccer program beginning in 1995.
 In three short years, the Bulldogs made their first NCAA Tournament debut.
 The program followed up that milestone by advancing to the Sweet 16 of the NCAA Tournament the following season.